2027 World Men's Handball Championship – European qualification

-The European qualification for the 2027 World Men's Handball Championship will be contested in two rounds between October 2025 and May 2026.
-They join the two already qualified teams: Germany and Denmark.
+The European qualification for the 2027 World Men's Handball Championship was contested in two rounds between October 2025 and May 2026.
+They joined the two already qualified teams: Germany and Denmark.

 Format

-In the first round of qualification, six teams will be drawn in to knock-out ties.
-The winners advance to the qualification phase 2.
+In the first round of qualification, six teams were drawn in to knock-out ties.
+The winners advanced to the qualification phase 2.

+All times listed are CET/CEST.

 Qualification phase 1

 The draw took place on 26 June 2025.
 The winners of each tie advanced to phase 2.

 Seeding

 The seeding was announced on 24 June 2025.